 - Brake noise – Squeal or metallic cyclical noise from the brakes suggests brake pad issue.

-- Steering Vibration under braking – Suggests warped rotors, bushing, ball-joint or wheel-bearing fault.
+- Steering Vibration under braking – Suggests warped rotors, bushings, ball joints, or wheel bearings.

 - Brake pedal pulsing – Suggests warped rotors (excessive run-out)